Dollhouse (Melanie Martinez song): Music video

 The music video for the song was directed by Nathan Scialom & Tom McNamara and uploaded on Martinez's YouTube channel on February 9, 2014.
 The video starts with a little girl playing with her dolls in a dollhouse.
 A visible doll is one that has makeup that is made to look like Martinez, who is playing the character Cry Baby in the video.
 The girl leaves the dollhouse, and the camera gives a closeup as the song starts.
 It then zooms in on Cry Baby, who is inside of the dollhouse.
 She sheds the light on her dysfunctional family, explaining that her father is out cheating on her mother, while her brother is smoking marijuana, as the camera pans over her mother who is passed out on the couch holding a wine bottle.

 The video then shows the family dressing up so they can look perfect in public and put on the facade of being a perfect family.
 After this the camera shows the family sitting on the couch, watching TV.
 Cry Baby describes that, to the outer world, while her mother may seem perfect, she is far from it, as when her husband is out cheating on her with another woman, she drinks away her sorrows.
 Cry Baby then notices that the girl is coming back upstairs, and warns the other dolls to go back into the places they were in before.
 They do, and as the girl approaches, Cry Baby stands up.
 The girl smiles at her, but then Cry Baby tells the girl that her family isn't as perfect as they let on, and she turns the girl into a doll.
 The rest of the family begins to corner the girl, and as they approach her the girl is turned back into a human.
-She runs away, and the dollhouse wall closes.
+Scared, she runs away as the dollhouse closes.